St Gertrude Old Church, Riga

-St. Gertrude Old Church (Vecā Svētās Ģertrūdes evaņģēliski luteriskā baznīca) is a Lutheran church in Riga, the capital of Latvia.
+St Gertrude Old Church (Vecā Svētās Ģertrūdes evaņģēliski luteriskā baznīca) is a Lutheran church in Riga, the capital of Latvia.
 It is a parish church of the Evangelical Lutheran Church of Latvia.
-The church is situated at the address 6 Ģertrūdes Street.
+The church is situated at the address 8 Ģertrūdes Street.
 It has a long association with Riga's German ethnic community, and the congregation worship in the German language.

-Location

-The church is located in a suburb of Riga, historically outside the main city walls, and thus unprotected in times of war or siege.
+Seven St. Gertrude’s churches have stood on or near the present location.
+The church is located in a suburb of Riga, historically outside the main city walls, and thus were unprotected in times of war or siege.